ethan-cyj/DSA2101-Group-Project/DSA2101-Group-Project.md

 a significant impact on the Global Forest Area and even complement the reforestation efforts by other countries.

-# Question 2: Which are the top produced oils and where are they made?
+# Question 2: Are there any patterns regarding the trend of oil production from 1960?

 ## Introduction

-Introduction to the question and which parts of the data set are used to answer the question.
-Discuss why you are interested in this question.
-(1 para)
+Here, we dive deeper in the trend of oil production across the years.
+From within, we see if there are any patterns and what could be some possible reaons for this.

+For plot 2.1, we first had to clean the datasets by replacing all NAs with 0, to represent no production with an actual value.
+For the left plot which is focusing on vegetable oil, in order to visualize the market share of each oil, we created a share column to represent the market share of each oil in %.
+The graph is then plotted out using a bubble plot, with the size showing the production in tonnes, y-axis showing the market share of each oil (%) and x-axis being the year.

+For the right plot which focuses on soybean usage, we simply added up the columns contributing to non-edible and edible purpose respectively, and plotted it out using `geom_area` to show the growth of edible and non_edible usage, as well as to provide a visual comparison of the growth rate between the 2 usages.

 For plot 2.2, we first isolate the top four produced oils (determined from plot 2.1) from vegetable_oils, and spread each of these out as columns.
-We plot each oil separately, rather than using facet_wrap(), to be able to represent each oil with a different colour to reduce confusion.
+We plot each oil separately, rather than using `facet_wrap()`, to be able to represent each oil with a different colour to reduce confusion.
 We also merge the dataset with “world” map data from ggplot2 to be able to represent production as gradients on a map.

 ## Methodology

+In plot 2.1, we used a combination of a bubble and scatter plot.
+The size of the bubble shows the production of oil in raw numbers while the scatter points show the share of the oil as a percentage of the world’s total production of oil during a specific year.
+To keep things simple, we leveraged `gghighlight` to place emphasis on the top four oils in terms of global oil share.
+From this, we can easily see the general increase in oil production across all oils through the increasing bubble size as well as simultaneously keep track of the world’s leading share of oil.
+On the right, we take a deeper dive into the usage of Soybean oil.
+Using a fill plot, we aim to showcase the increasing disparity of share of soybean oil being allocated for edible and nonedible sources while still providing information with regards to the amount being produced.
+This provides us with deeper information with regards to the increase in oil production as shown on the left.

 For plot 2.2, we present production of each of the top four produced vegetable oils as a world map, faceted in a 2x2 grid for easy